Seltsam1/plotly-biodiversity/README.md

   - Provides functions to build charts based on the subject ID selected by user in dropdown menu
     - createChart function builds a bubble chart and a horizontal bar chart
     - createMetaData function fills in the panel with metadata based on Subject ID
+  - Includes commented out data for an additional chart that was not included in final dashboard

 ## Licensing by: